 Hands-On Review of the 2016 Gamma LT

 These pants are not convertible, instead featuring a cuff drawcord for tightening around the upper leg if you pull or roll them up.
 Despite their apparent thinness and seeming fragility, we found the fabric to be incredibly durable; we couldn't even put a nick in it (with many tries!).
-We found that this pant offered great protection against wind and cooler temperatures, and they had an extremely fast drying time; however, we do have to admit that their technical nature made them hot, uncomfortable, and seemingly inappropriate for warmer climates.
-If we knew we were going to encounter wet weather on our hike or backpacking trip, or were assured to have cool mountain temperatures for our entire journey, we would instantly reach for this pant, which is why we made it our Top Pick for wet weather.
+We found that these pants offered excellent protection against wind and cooler temperatures, and they had a speedy drying time; however, we do have to admit that their technical nature made them hot, uncomfortable, and seemingly inappropriate for warmer climates.
+If we knew we were going to encounter wet weather on our hike or backpacking trip or were sure to have cold mountain temperatures for our entire journey, we would instantly reach for these pants, which is why we made it our Top Pick for wet weather.

 Testing our Top Pick for wet weather, the Gamma LT.
 In a sudden spring snowstorm, they kept us plenty dry, although not super warm.
 We were on a dry ledge beneath the overhanging cliff (next to the melting out Cascade Falls in Ouray).